-

 Michael Dillon

-Cloud graduated from Drama Studio London in 2023, where he developed a one-man show based on Kafka's The Trial and performed an extract from Ruby Thomas' Either at the Arts Theatre in Soho.
+Cloud graduated from Drama Studio London in 2023, where he developed a one-man show based on Kafka's The Trial, played Leontes in The Winter's Tale at the Grange Court Theatre, and performed an extract from Ruby Thomas' Either at the Arts Theatre in Soho.
 His professional credits include The Guardian Weekend, Jonathan Sims' Thirteen Storeys, and Alice Oseman's I Was Born For This, for which AudioFile magazine described his performance as “endearing and heartbreaking”.
-Cloud is also a guitarist, singer, composer, and Star Trek enthusiast.
+Cloud is also a guitarist, singer, and composer.

 Kay Elúvian